 - Other pets (think cats/dogs) that might be coming close to the cage)

 - Needing to empty their bowels.

 - Being hungry (check our Bearded Dragon feeding guide)

 If you check your pet for all of these common stressors, you might be able to eliminate the problem of him running away relatively quickly.

 Your approach wasn’t right

+Will a bearded dragon run away when your approach isn’t right?
 There is actually a right way to handle your bearded dragon.
 If you open the cage, go into his space and try to feed or pick him up in a certain way, you can trigger his defence mechanism, which makes him run.